RunnerDu67/pylon/README.md

 * Pylons work very similarly to providers, except they actually work how you would expect them to.
 * Pylons work across navigation routes by bridging them using Pylon.push
-* You can stream the value of Pylons using Pylon.stream
-* Pylons automatically update their children when they change
 * You can access a pylon even if it's the immediate parent of the widget accessing it.
-* Pylons bridged backpropagate their values to their ancestor pylons
-* Pylons update if the last built value is different from the current value when focus changes.
-This means when popping the navigator, any pylons updated will actually rebuild on the parent screen.

 # Usage